coffeewithayman/google-drive-audit/README.md

     * this is needed to find publicly-shared files
   * `https://www.googleapis.com/auth/drive`
     * this is needed in order to modify permissions (see `lockdown.py`)

+### Enable Google APIs

+You will get two errors, one to enable Google SDK API and another to enable Google Drive API.

+Click on the links (https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project=<client ID>) to enable via console.